|

 The five-star Shangri-la Hotel also has a superb location at Circular Quay.
 It’s near The Rocks and gets excellent reviews for its five-star service and wonderful harbour views.
 The nighttime views from the Blu Bar are amazing.

-Further away from the harbour there is a choice of hotels in the shopping & Central Business District.
-Hotels in the CBD may be a bit cheaper than in The Rocks, but you can expect to pay a premium for accommodation anywhere in the city.
+Further away from the harbour, there is a choice of Sydney hotels in the shopping and central Business District.
+Hotels in the CBD are a bit cheaper than in The Rocks, but you can expect to pay a premium for accommodation anywhere in the city.
 Hop on a bus or a train to get to Circular Quay, Sydney Cove and Sydney Harbour.

 Mid Range: The Sydney Hotel QVB gets excellent reviews for its location near the historic Queen Victoria Building and the shopping arcade in the centre of Sydney next to Town Hall station.
 It’s a newer hotel and good value for money although the rooms are small.